Firdous2307/personal-finance-tracker/README.md

 This line adds the app directory to the sys.path, allowing the script to find and import alert.py, budget.py, and transaction.py from the app directory.

+## CSV Report Export

+The **export_report_to_csv** function allows users to export their financial data from the Personal Finance Tracker into a CSV file.
+This feature enhances the usability and accessibility of the data by providing a portable, widely compatible format that can be used across different platforms and applications.

 Next Up, turning the personal finance tracker to a web app